 • Use the past participle (e.g. DoorOpened) to indicate an event that occurs after the action has completed

-• Use the System.Action delegate by default
+• Use the System.Action delegate by default.
+Only define custom EventArgs types when necessary

 • Prefix event raising methods with On (e.g. OnDoorOpened())